EutechCybernetic/lucy-pro-documentation/modeldesigne.md

 There are currently two types of triggers available:

 - [Action Start](actionstart-ref) - These trigger when an action is explicitly called on your model.
-These sequences can use [actionoutput-ref](actionoutput-ref) blocks to return data to the caller.
+These sequences can use [Output](block-source.raw.rst#actionoutput-ref) blocks to return data to the caller.

 - [Event Start](eventstart-ref) - These get triggered when an event is raised in the system.
 Your model can listen to specific events and have them trigger action sequences